Tongue Web Piercing

 For more detailed aftercare informationprovides very detailed aftercare information for all types of body piercings.
 They have done a fantastic job with their information packets regarding aftercare for both adults and minors.
 They cover all the basics and provide the reader with additional great tips.
 They offer the information under the creative commons license so please feel free to download, print or view the information on site.
 If you’re a studio you can also purchase high quality printed brochures for your customers.

-A tongue web piercing healing time is relativity quick.
 You could expect to heal in four to six weeks if you keep to proper hygiene and low risk behavior.
 Keep your mouth clean, avoid oral sex & no more cigarettes.
 Your piercer should go over the basics with you and if you begin to show any problems let them know right away.
 If they tell you that you’re developing an infection see you doctor infections are not something you should put off they can become very serious.

 Once you get your new piercing come on back and send us a photo for our new piercing gallery.